Abdullah-chattha/COMP-1400/README.md

 # COMP-1400
-Algorithm design and programming courework in a high-level language C
+Algorithm design and programming coursework in a high-level language C